CMU-313/fall23-nodebb-stack/UserGuide.md

 !
 [Picture of an endorsed post, distinguished from other posts by the green text at the bottom stating that the post has been endorsed by an instructor.] (/assets/endorsed_post.png)
+4. The endorsed posts will show up first when posts are searched, before all of the unendorsed ones.

 ## User testing the feature